Purchasing Your New Home

 Purchasing a home can be both an exciting and overwhelming experience.
 Buying a home means taking a look forward and determining what kind of home will best suit your family for the foreseeable future.
-From explaining the steps of buying a home, to looking at different types of loans you may be able to take advantage of, to making sure you understand all the lingo, I’m here to make sure your home buying process goes smoothly, whether it’s your first home or fifteenth.
+From explaining the steps of buying a home, to looking at different types of loans you may be able to take advantage of, to making sure you understand all the lingo, I’m here to make sure your home buying process goes as smoothly as possible.

 First things first, order a free credit report online to make sure there is not something reporting on your credit that shouldn’t be.
 Potential lenders will be taking a close look at your credit history, and checking your report to make sure there are no errors can save you some trouble down the road.

 Next, work on getting a pre-approval letter from a lender.
 A pre-approval letter states that you are approved to spend up to a certain amount on a home, signaling to sellers that your offer is good and is likely to go through.
-A pre-approval letter can be the determining factor between your offer and another buyer’s, so it’s a must have to make sure your dream home doesn’t slip through your grasp.
+A pre-approval letter can be the determining factor between your offer and another buyer’s, so it’s important to get just right.
 A pre-approval letter doesn’t lock you in with a specific lender, so you are still welcome to shop rates once you have found your new home.
 Don’t worry about it dinging your credit, there is a 30 day window!
 (Check out my preferred vendor list below on this page, or on my resources tab!)